 ACCM: The Australian Council on Children and the Media

-The Australian Council on Children and the Media supports families, industry and decision makers in building and maintaining an enjoyable media environment that fosters the health, safety and wellbeing of Australian children.
-Committed to promoting better choices and providing stronger voices in children's media.
+The Australian Council on Children and the Media is a peak not-for-profit national community oranisation whose mission is to support families, industry and decision makers in building and maintaining a media environment that fosters the health, safety and wellbeing of Australian children.
+ACCM's core activities include the collection and review of research and information about the impact of media on children's development, and advocacy for the needsand interests of children in relation to the media.

 - the ACCM website www.childrenandmedia.org.au containing evidence based information about media an children (attracting close to 1500 visits per day);

 - the award-winning Know before you go child-frien dly movie review and Know before you go Load app review services.